mikepenz/release-changelog-builder-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-⚠️ Please note: It is required to have a `checkout` step prior to the changelog step, to allow the action to discover the configuration file.
+> **Warning** It is required to have a `checkout` step prior to the changelog step, to allow the action to discover the configuration file.

 This configuration is a `.json` file in the following format.